 - They are primarily for accessibility.

-- They are documented directly in the UI adjacent to the control by use of Key Tips.
+- They are documented directly in the UI, adjacent to the control, through Key Tips.

 - They have effect only in the current window, and navigate to the corresponding menu item or control.